-1 (xv) In the urbanizing areas located on the major streets shown on the map in Appendix A to this title near the Boulder Valley 2 Comprehensive Plan boundaries between Area II and Area III, the buildings and site design establish a sense of entry and arrival to 3 the City by creating a defined urban edge and a transition between 4 rural and urban areas.
-5 (G) Solar Siting and Construction: For the purpose of ensuring the maximum potential for utilization of solar energy in the City, all applicants for 6 residential site reviews shall place streets, lots, open spaces and buildings U so as to maximize the potential for the use of solar energy in accordance 7 with the following solar siting criteria: 8 (i) Placement of Open Space and Streets: Open space areas are located wherever practical to protect buildings from shading by 9 other buildings within the development or from buildings on 10 adjacent properties.
+1 (xv) In the urbanizing areas located on the major streets shown on the major streets shown on the major streets shown on the 2 Comprehensive Plan boundaries between Area II and Area III, the buildings and site design establish a sense of entry and arrival to 3 the City by creating a defined urban edge and a transition between rural and urban areas.
+4 (G) Salar Siting and Construction: For the nurness of ensuring the maximum 5 (G) Solar Siting and Construction: For the purpose of ensuring the maximum potential for utilization of solar energy in the City, all applicants for residential site reviews shall place streets, lots, open spaces and buildings 6 7 so as to maximize the potential for the use of solar energy in accordance with the following solar siting criteria: , 8 (i) Placement of Open Space and Streets: Open space areas are located wherever practical to protect buildings from shading by other buildings within the development or from buildings on 10 adjacent properties.
 Topography and other natural features and constraints may justify deviations from this criterion.
-11 (ii) Lot Layout and Building Siting: Lots are oriented and buildings are 12 sited in a way which maximizes the solar potential of each 12 principal building.
-Lots are designed to facilitate siting a structure which is unshaded by other nearby structures.
-Wherever practical, 13 buildings are sited close to the north lot line to increase yard space to the south 14 for better owner control of shading.
-15 (iii) Building Form: The shapes of buildings are designed to maximize 16 utilization of solar energy.
-Buildings shall meet the solar access protection and solar siting requirements of Section 9-9-17, "Solar 16 Access," B.R.C.
+11 (ii) Lot Layout and Building Siting: Lots are oriented and buildings are sited in a way which maximizes the solar potential of each 12 principal building.
+Lots are designed to facilitate siting a structure 13 which is unshaded by other nearby structures.
+Wherever practical, buildings are sited close to the north lot line to increase yard space to the south for better owner control of shading.
+14 15 (iii) Building Form: The shapes of buildings are designed to maximize utilization of solar energy.
+Buildings shall meet the solar access 16 protection and solar siting requirements of Section 9-9-17, "Solar Access," B.R.C.
 1981.
-17 (iv) Landscaping: The shading effects of proposed landscaping on 18 adjacent buildings are minimized.
-19 (h) Criteria: No site review application shall be approved unless the approving agency finds 20 that the project is consistent with the following criteria: 21 (1) Boulder Valley Comprehensive Plan (BVCP) criteria: 22 (A) BVCP Land Use Map and Policies: The proposed project is consistent with the BVCP land use map and, on balance, with the goals and policies 23 of the BVCP particularly those that address the built environment.
-In applying this, the approving authority shall consistently interpret and apply this criterion and consider whether a particular goal or policy is 24 intended to be applied to individual development projects or is to guide 25 city policy decisions, such as regulatory actions.
+17 (iv) Landscaping: The shading effects of proposed landscaping on adjacent buildings are minimized.
+18 adjacem buildings are minimized.
+19 (h) Criteria: No site review application shall be approved unless the approving agency finds that the project is consistent with the following criteria: 20 21 (1) Boulder Valley Comprehensive Plan (BVCP) criteria: 22 (A) BVCP Land Use Map and Policies: The proposed project is consistent with the BVCP land use map and, on balance, with the goals and policies 23 of the BVCP particularly those that address the built environment.
+In applying this, the approving authority shall consistently interpret and 24 apply this criterion and consider whether a particular goal or policy is intended to be applied to individual development projects or is to guide 25 city policy decisions, such as regulatory actions.
 The BVCP does not